 - Students can use their research skills and a wide range of secondary sources to independently tackle the investigation design including sampling and methodology

 Specific geography fieldwork courses have been developed for those studying A level geography for the specifications taught from September 2016 onwards.
-FSC has strong working relationships with awarding Organisations, we are regularly turned to in order to provide fieldwork expertise.
+FSC has strong working relationships with awarding Organisations, we are regularly turned to in order to provide fieldwork expertise and geography school trips.